mjspriggs/overview/locations.md

 copyright:
   years: 2019, 2021
-lastupdated: "2021-11-02"
+lastupdated: "2021-11-16"

-keywords: data centers, regions, locations, network, ibm cloud regions, multizone regions, MZRs, latency, HA, high availability, endpoints, cloud regions, cloud data centers, multizone, resources, geography, global, geo, load balance, availability zone, zones, north america, south america, europe, asia, DC, tiers, globally resilient, resilient
+keywords: data centers, datacenter, regions, locations, ibm cloud regions, multizone regions, MZRs, cloud regions, cloud data centers, multizone, geo, availability zone, zones

 subcollection: overview

 ---

-{:shortdesc: .shortdesc}
-{:tip: .tip}
-{:note: .note}
-{:term: .term}
-{:external: target="_blank" .external}
+{{site.data.keyword.attribute-definition-list}}

-# Locations for resource deployment
+# Region and data center locations for resource deployment
 {: #locations}

 {{site.data.keyword.cloud}} has a resilient global network of locations to host your highly available cloud workload.
-You can create resources in different locations but with the same billing and usage view.
-You can also deploy your apps to the location that is nearest to your customers to achieve low application latency.
+You can create resources in different locations, such as a region or data center, but with the same billing and usage view.
+You can also deploy your apps to the location that is nearest to your customers to achieve low application latency. {{site.data.keyword.cloud_notm}} provides three tiers of regions: [multizone regions](#x9774820){: term} (MZR), [single-zone regions](#x9774825){: term} (SZR), and [data centers](#x2439906){: term}.
+For more details, see the following sections.
 {: shortdesc}

-{{site.data.keyword.cloud_notm}} provides three tiers of regions: [multizone regions](#x9774820){: term} (MZR), [single-zone regions](#x9774825){: term} (SZR), and [data centers](#x2439906){: term}.
-For more details, see the following sections.

 ## Multizone regions
 {: #mzr-table}